 - To take positive actions in the recruitment, placement, development and advancement of women and racial minority members in University employment.

 Each person having administrative or supervisory responsibilities is expected to provide leadership in applying the Affirmative Action Plan.

-Coordination of the application of the Affirmative Action Plan is the responsibility of the Employment and Benefits Office.
+Coordination of the application of the Affirmative Action Plan is the responsibility of the Human Resources Office.

 The Board of Regents explicitly condemns sexual harassment of students, staff, and faculty.
 Sexual harassment is unlawful and will subject those who engage in it to University sanctions as well as civil and criminal penalties.

 When criminal action is pursued in addition to an administrative grievance under this policy, the Office of Equal Opportunity will coordinate its investigative actions with the University or local law enforcement authorities to ensure that criminal prosecution is not jeopardized.
 The University Equal Opportunity Officer may defer administrative action at the request of University or local law enforcement authorities pending completion of the criminal investigation.
 Where review by the University Equal Opportunity Officer or other University executive officer determines that immediate administrative action is necessary for the safety, health, and well-being of the University community, such action may be taken in advance of resolution of criminal charges.